Reduced Cost EBT Equipment

 Operating a SNAP program at a farmers’ market is an important social service, but is often rather complicated and costly for the markets.
 We have developed a program to provide subsidized EBT equipment to Maine farmers through a program that is locally managed and privately funded, through a contract with a national service provider.
 By offering a local program, we can offer more technical support and faster turnaround time, as well as useful insight (such as what cellular phone providers serve which areas of the state) that will contribute to the success of the program at farmers’ markets and other sites.

-Washington County Farmers’ Market Trail
+The Maine Farmers’ Market Trail

 Selling Outdoors Email Newsletter